zooba/pymsbuild/README.md

 ## Version info for DLLs/PYDs

+**Platform: Windows**

-To embed version info into a compiled extension module (on Windows), add a `VersionInfo` element into the `PydFile`.
+To embed version info into a compiled extension module, add a `VersionInfo` element into the `PydFile`.
 All the fields from https://learn.microsoft.com/en-us/windows/win32/menurc/versioninfo-resource are available, using the names as shown in the tables (e.g.
 `FILEVERSION` for the `'1,0,0,0'` fields and `FileVersion` for the string table entry).

-The recommended usage is to add a default instance into your project and then use 'init_METADATA' to find it again and update the final metadata.
+The recommended usage is to add a default instance into your project and then use `init_METADATA` to find it again and update based on the final metadata.

 ```
 PACKAGE = Package(